rickstaa/stable-learning-control/docs/source/control/eval_robustness.rst

     import numpy as np
     from stable_learning_control.simzoo.simzoo.common.disturber import Disturber

-    # Disturber config used to overwrite the default config
+    # Disturber config used to overwrite the default config.
     DISTURBER_CFG = {
-        # Disturbance applied to environment variables
+        # Disturbance applied to environment variables.
         "env": {
             "description": "Pole length disturbance",
-            # The env variable which you want to disturb
+            # The env variable which you want to disturb.
             "variable": "length",
-            # The range of values you want to use for each disturbance iteration
+            # The range of values you want to use for each disturbance iteration.
             "variable_range": np.linspace(0.5, 2.0, num=5, dtype=np.float32),
             # Label used in robustness plots.
             "label": "r: %s",